uncodedlb/waprolb/_posts/2015-05-21-Meetup-May.md

 ### TALKS THIS MONTH
 - Allen Eubank - [MeteorJS](http://meteor.com), A Demo and Walkthrough
-- Presenter Name - TITLE OR TEASER OF PRESENTATION
+- Daniel Romero - [MeteorJS](http://meteor.com), What Happens After an Awesome Demo?
 - Presenter Name - TITLE OR TEASER OF PRESENTATION
 - TBD - interested in presenting, sponsoring, or addressing the group?
 [Contact Mike Stewart](/about)